-5.8 Must have proof of registration with the Dairy Industry Marketing Authority supplied with the application.
+- 5.9 Must have proof of registration with the Dairy Industry Marketing Authority supplied with the application.
 According to Dairy Australia the average herd size is estimated at 230 head.
-The acceptable carry capacity is calculated using dry sheep equivalents as defined in Appendix A.
+The acceptable carry capacity is calculated using dry sheep equivalents as defined in Appendix A. - 5.10 Under Drought conditions Council could approve less stock numbers for a period of time.